mostafa-rizk/major-project/pitch/README.md

 ## Instructions for preparing the slides
 You will be making the slides using GitHub markdown and the [gnab/remark package](https://github.com/gnab/remark).
 Look at the [example slideshow here](https://remarkjs.com/#1) for instructions how to use gnab/remark.
 Create your slides in the file called ```slides.html```.
 Use the exemplar to look at syntax of the markdown for making slides.

+## To view slides
+Once you have cloned your repository to your local computer you can view tour slides by opening the ```slides.html``` in your browser (Press CTRL + O in the Chrome browser to open a file).